How Well Generative Adversarial Networks Learn Distributions: Generative Adversarial Networks

 \subsection{Generalized Oracle Inequality and Parametric Rate}

-First, we will generalize the oracle results to GANs estimator $\widehat{\theta}_{m,n}$ \eqref{eq:gan-nn}.
-Then we will show that the oracle approach, when applied to neural networks as in Thm.~\ref{thm:param-gans}, sheds light on the choice of \textit{generator/discriminator pair} as regularization.
+First, we will generalize the oracle inequality to GANs estimator $\widehat{\theta}_{m,n}$ \eqref{eq:gan-nn}.
+Then we will show that the oracle approach, when applied to neural network classes, sheds light on the choice of \textit{generator-discriminator-pair} as regularization.